Phish concert tours and festivals: 1994

 The band was now a major live touring act, accomplishing such milestones as selling out both Madison Square Garden and Boston Garden, making their national television debut on the Late Show with David Letterman, earning radio play and an MTV music video with the song "Down With Disease" from their album Hoist, and beginning their Halloween "musical costume" tradition (where the band would perform an entire album by a different band).
 Additionally, the band's audience was growing by huge numbers, making Phish second only to the Grateful Dead with respect to the live concert cultural phenomenon that surrounded both bands.

 After performing two of their albums in concert at a show in Charleston, West Virginia on June 26 (The Man Who Stepped Into Yesterday and Hoist), the band jokingly bragged backstage that they could play any album at any time.
 Taking the idea to the next level, the band promised to play a complete album by another band on Halloween night, taking fan votes by mail.
 The winning album was the legendary White Album from the Beatles.
 Several bands would borrow this tradition in years to come, most notably Dream Theater, whose drummer, Mike Portnoy, is an admitted Phish fan.

 Several of the year's highlights were compiled to form A Live One, the band's first live album, which would be released the following year.

 Phish spent a week in November 1994 touring with the Rev. Jeff Mosier, who gave the band a crash course in traditional bluegrass playing.
 They would hone their skills on the bus and in band practice, learning several new tunes along the way, and Mosier would join the band onstage each night for a few numbers.
-After one such show, on 19 November in Bloomington IN, the band & Mosier gave an impromptu performance outside of their tour bus.
+After one such show, on 19 November in Bloomington IN, the band and Mosier gave an impromptu performance outside of their tour bus.
 Recordings of this have circulated in trading circles since the occasion.
 Home video footage of the entire crash course was edited into a documentary which circulates in the fan community as well.

 1994 also featured the first home-video release by Phish.
 Tracking was filmed and edited by Mike Gordon and features footage of the band in the studio recording Hoist.

-Once again, Phish capped off 1994 with a four-show Holiday Run, culminating in a legendary performance at Boston Garden, which featured the first appearance of the flying hot dog, in which the band rode, as it flew over the heads of the crowd before the stroke of midnight.
-The hot dog would go on to make two more appearances at Phish events and currently resides in the Rock & Roll Hall Of Fame museum.
+Once again, Phish capped off 1994 with a four-show holiday run, culminating in a legendary performance at Boston Garden, which featured the first appearance of the flying hot dog, in which the band rode, as it flew over the heads of the crowd before the stroke of midnight.
+The hot dog would make two more appearances at Phish events and currently resides in the Rock and Roll Hall of Fame.

 Original song debuts in 1994 included "Scent of a Mule", "If I Could", "Wolfman's Brother", "Julius", "Demand", "Dog-Faced Boy", "Guyute", "Axilla (Part 2)", "Simple" and "Down with Disease".